iarsystems/bx-docker/README.md

 The files that the bash shell reads when a session launches are, in general, `~/.bashrc` and `~/.bash_profile`.
 We just need append the command to set the desired aliases for the chosen `<package>` and `<version>` in __one__ of them.
 We can perform this change from an editor, or straight from the command line.
 For example:
 ```
-$ echo "source ~/bx-docker/scripts/aliases-set <package> <version>" >> ~/.bashrc
+echo "source ~/bx-docker/scripts/aliases-set <package> <version>" >> ~/.bashrc
 ```

 Now, the aliases for running the IAR Build Tools from the chosen Docker Image should always become available when a new bash shell session is launched, unless:
 * The corresponding `iarsystems/bx<package>:<version>` Docker image is inaccessible.
 * The chosen bash configuration file is changed and the command for sourcing the alias is removed.
 * The [alias-unset](scripts/alias-unset) is invoked during the current bash session.

-> __Notes__
+> __Important__
 > * The [aliases-set](scripts/aliases-set) script is a general solution to make the usage of the IAR Build Tools seamless.
 > * These aliases bind the host's current directory (`$PWD`) to the container's `/build` directory.
-> * It is recommended to invoke the tools from the project's top directory (or any level above).
+> * It is recommended to invoke the tools from the project's __top__ directory (or any level above).
 That way, the Docker container will have full visibility over all the project's files.
-> * Ultimately, these aliases are optional as any user can take them as reference for customizing their code to meet particular requirements.
+> * Ultimately, these aliases are __optional__ as any user can take them as reference for customizing their own code to meet particular requirements.

 ## Host license configuration
 This section shows how to configure the __license__ on the Host for when using the IAR Build Tools from a Docker container.

 The Host license configuration requires an [__IAR License Server__][lms2-url] already __up__, loaded with __activated__ licenses and __reachable__ from the Host.

-Executing the build tools __prior properly setting up the license__ will result in a fatal error message: _"No license found."_
+Executing the build tools __prior properly setting up the license__ will result in a fatal error message: _"No license found."_.
+For example:
 ```
-$ icc<arch> --version
+icc<arch> --version
 ```
 > ```
 >    IAR ANSI C/C++ Compiler V<version>/LNX for <arch>
 >    Copyright 1999-2021 IAR Systems AB.